luismiguelcasadodiaz/philosophers/README.md

 # philosophers
 In this project, you will learn the basics of threading a process.
 You will see how to create threads and you will discover mutexes.

+Additionally you will learn about optimize your code to gain some milisecons.

 # Overview
 Here are the things you need to know if you want to succeed in this assignment:
 • One or more philosophers sit at a round table.
 There is a large bowl of spaghetti in the middle of the table.<br>